jbcoe/iso-cpp-breaking-UB/draft.md

 proposed change to be rejected.

-Relaxing postconditions would similarly be a silent breaking change: a previously valid program that relied on the postconditions of one funtion to satisfy the preconditions of another would now invoke undefined behaviour.
+Relaxing postconditions would similarly be a silent breaking change: a previously valid program that relied on the postconditions of one function to satisfy the preconditions of another would now invoke undefined behaviour.
 We would similarly expect such a proposed change to be rejected.